UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/aarch64.rst

 Instruction aliases
 *******************

 Although Capstone has been configured to produce the disassembly information for the "real" instruction rather than that of its (preferred) alias, the instruction's mnemonic and operand string will still be that of its alias.
-Hence, if an exception occurs the printed instruction informtion may not match the internal opcode used.
+Hence, if an exception occurs the printed instruction information may not match the internal opcode used.

 Common Instruction Execution behaviour issues
 *********************************************